 As I mentioned earlier in the week, I am a little confused by the timing of an announcement now for a route that will start in 2018?
 Why make an announcement now without a start date to promote special low fares, if you book today?

 Here is what I am thinking.
 Massport has some other announcements coming up this year for ORH that are not for expanding commercial services, but maybe more focused on cargo to ORH that will provide relief to Logan.
+Just as other firms are focusing on pallet delivery from italy to uk, this is a positive sign.
 As proof, as far as we can tell, the planned terminal renovations that house UPS do not look like they provide for UPS and their lease is expiring.